RunestoneInteractive/pythonds/_sources/BasicDS/TheStackAbstractDataType.rst

 For example, if ``s`` is a stack that has been created and starts out empty, then :ref:`Table 1 <tbl_stackops>` shows the results of a sequence of stack operations.
-Under stack contents, the top item is listed at the far right.
+Under Stack Contents, the top item is listed at the far right.

 .. _tbl_stackops: